 Bismuth subsalicylate.
 This helps protect the lining of your stomach from acid.

-Avoid taking any NSAIDS during your treatment.
+Don't take any NSAIDs during your treatment.
 If you take NSAID to help treat other health problems, tell your healthcare provider.
-He or she may need to adjust your medicine plan or change the dosage.
+They may need to adjust your medicine plan or change the dosage.

 Don’t use tobacco.
 Also don’t drink alcohol.
 These products can increase the amount of acid your stomach makes.
 This can delay healing.
 It can also worsen symptoms.

 Follow up with your healthcare provider, or as advised.
-In some cases, further testing may be needed.
+In some cases, you may need more tests.

 Call your healthcare provider right away if any of these occur:

-Stomach pain that worsens or moves to the lower right part of abdomen
+Stomach pain that gets worse or moves to the lower right part of belly

 Weakness or dizziness